 CRR Method Description and User Guide

-This guide contains the overall description of the CRR along with details steps and explanations for how to conduct a CRR self-assessment at an organization.
+This guide contains the overall description of the CRR along with detailed steps and explanations for how to conduct a CRR self-assessment at an organization.

 CRR Question Set with Guidance